dstackai/dstack/docs/blog/posts/port-mapping-max-duration-and-more.md

 ??? info "Port mapping via .dstack.yml"

-    Alternatively, instead of using `--port` in the CLI, you can hardcode the local ports directly into the configuration:
+    Alternatively, instead of using `--ports` in the CLI, you can hardcode the local ports directly into the configuration:

     <div editor-title="serve.dstack.yml">